cantina/cantina/README.md

 ```

 ### Using connect middleware ###
-Flatiron's http server (which Cantina inherits from) is built on
+Flatiron's http server (which Cantina inherits from) is built on the
 [union](https://github.com/flatiron/union) middleware kernel.
 Union is
 fully backwards compatiple with [connect](https://github.com/senchalabs/connect).